devikag19/pwn.college_devika/Pondering Paths/Pondering_paths.md

 root@LAPTOP-IDCKVPOM:~# ssh  -i ./key hacker@dojo.pwn.college
  Connected!
  ```
 2. Now the shell is connected to dojo.
-Now on typing `hello` and clicking on Enter, I get the flag that I can submit on [pwn.college](https://pwn.college/linux-luminarium/hello/) to complete the challenge.
+Now on typing `./run` and clicking on Enter, I get the flag that I can submit on [pwn.college](https://pwn.college/linux-luminarium/hello/) to complete the challenge.
 ```bash
 hacker@paths~implicit-relative-path:/challenge$ ./run
 Correct!!!